debjitpal5040/ML_Algorithms/Ensemble Learning Algorithms/Boosting/Gradient Boosting/README.md

 Overall, gradient boosting is a powerful technique for building robust and accurate machine learning models in both classification and regression tasks.
 By leveraging the strengths of multiple weak learners and focusing on correcting errors, it offers a powerful approach to improving model performance.

+Both are implementations of the gradient boosting algorithm, but they use fundamentally different approaches to building the decision trees in the ensemble, which leads to significant differences in performance and features.

+In short, HistGradientBoostingClassifier is a modern, much faster, and more memory-efficient implementation inspired by LightGBM, and it should be your default choice for most problems.
+GradientBoostingClassifier is the original, classic implementation.

+Here is a detailed comparison:

+GradientBoostingClassifier (The Classic Approach)
+This is the traditional implementation of gradient boosting.
+When building each tree, it finds the best split point for a feature by iterating through all possible split points on the sorted feature values.

+Splitting Algorithm: It uses an "exact" greedy algorithm.
+For each feature, it sorts all the unique values and considers each one as a potential split point to find the one that maximizes the chosen criterion (e.g., minimizes impurity).

+Performance: This process of sorting and iterating over every possible split for every feature at every node is computationally expensive.
+It becomes very slow and memory-intensive as the number of samples and features grows.

+Missing Values: It does not support missing values (np.nan) natively.
+You must preprocess your data and impute them before training the model.

+HistGradientBoostingClassifier (The Modern Approach) This is a newer implementation inspired by high-performance libraries like LightGBM and XGBoost.
+It uses a technique called "histogram-based gradient boosting."

+Splitting Algorithm: Instead of considering every unique value, it first discretizes the continuous features into a fixed number of bins (by default, 256).
+It then creates a histogram for each feature based on these bins.
+The algorithm finds the best split point by iterating over the bin boundaries instead of the individual data points.

+Performance: This is significantly faster.
+The number of bins is much smaller than the number of unique data points, drastically reducing the number of split candidates to evaluate.
+This leads to massive speedups, especially on large datasets.
+It is also more memory-efficient as it only needs to store the histograms.

+Missing Values: It has native support for missing values.
+During training, it learns the best direction (left or right child node) to send samples with missing values at each split, eliminating the need for manual imputation.